UPDATE: As of December 2013, Jennifer has moved from SDLA to

 About Jennifer: Jennifer Azantian assists Sandra Dijkstra and Elise Capron, and manages incoming submissions for SDLA.
 At the University of California, San Diego, she studied clinical and developmental child psychology, and graduated cum laude in 2010.
 After graduation, she spent a wonderful summer interning at the Dijkstra Agency before joining full-time in fall of 2011.
+In early 2014, in conjunction with the Paul Levine Literary Agency, she formed her own agency, Jennifer Azantian Literary Agency.

 Beyond university, Jennifer is a published author of several short stories and brings to the agency her passion for literature born of a writer’s heart.
 Her personal tastes run toward all flavors of the fantastic.
 She believes that it is against the backdrop of fantasy and science-fiction that basic human truths can be best examined, magnified, and delighted in.
 She is now acquiring projects and welcomes all submissions that match her interests.